 - Crop Information:.
 Check the weekly weather and crop bulletin (includes last/first freeze dates).

-- Sun and Moon: Times of sunrise/sunset and moonrise/moonset, phases of the moon and other astronomical data are available from the US Naval Observatory data services page..
-Phases of the moon are at the Hawaiian Observatory.
+- Sun and Moon: Times of sunrise/sunset and moonrise/moonset, phases of the moon and other astronomical data are available from the U.S. Naval Observatory data services page.

 Non-web sources include local universities, libraries, airports, newspapers, TV and radio stations.
 Books, almanacs and magazines can be particularly useful.
 Some specific books include:

-- The Weather Book: An Easy-to-Understand Guide to the USA's Weather, Jack Williams 1997.
+- The AMS Weather Book: The Ultimate Guide to America's Weather by Jack Williams

 - National Audubon Society Field Guide to North American Weather

 - Climate of the States.
 2 volume.
 Gale Research, Michigan, 1980.